bmschmidt/quires/src/scrollership/apple.md

-:::{.scrollership scroller-type="nori"}
+:::{.scrollership scroller-type="api"}

 :::chunk

 # The Vermeer of the Computer Ads

 In 1977, Apple Computers released the Apple II.
 This ad introduced it.
-While this ad--created by XXX--is not quite as famous as the 1984 commercial for the Macintosh directed by Ridley Scott, it is among the best known magazine advertisements for computer products from the twentieth century.
+While this ad is not quite as famous as the 1984 commercial for the Macintosh directed by Ridley Scott, it is among the best known magazine advertisements for computer products from the twentieth century.

 Like a painting in a gallery, it's the sort of work the rewards close attention.
-If \"1984\" is a Rembrandt, stormy, dark, and energetic, this ad is the Vermeer of the history of personal computing; a meticulously arranged, light-filled domestic setting.
+If \"1984\" is a Rembrandt, stormy, dark, and energetic, this ad is the Vermeer of the history of personal computing; a meticulously arranged, light-filled domestic setting, dusted throughout with gently hidden meanings.

 ```api
 source_url: "https://iiif.archivelab.org/iiif/Byte_1977-The_Apple_II_System_Description_by_Stephen_Wozniak$8/info.json"